Space Station Silicon Valley: Reception

-Space Station Silicon Valley was well received by critics.
-Review aggregator Metacritic calculated an average score of 83 out of 100 based on 10 reviews, for the Nintendo 64 version.
-Metacritic ranks the game within the top 10 Nintendo 64 games released in 1998.
+Space Station Silicon Valley received "generally favorable" reviews for the Nintendo 64, according to review aggregator Metacritic.
 Praise was particularly directed at the game's intuitive mechanics, innovative level design, and comical concepts.
-The game was also applauded for the originality of its concept; IGN's Matt Casamassina called Space Station Silicon Valley "maybe the most original game to hit Nintendo 64", and Next Generation named it "one of the very best Nintendo 64 has to offer".
+IGN's Matt Casamassina called Space Station Silicon Valley "maybe the most original game to hit Nintendo 64", and Next Generation named it "one of the very best Nintendo 64 has to offer".